Where to fish on your local commercial | Steve Ringer

 Islands

-You can catch from these all day on feeder or waggler, but on small lakes this can apply too much pressure to the peg, so rotating with other areas is a good ploy.
-I’d still look for 12ins of water, only searching for deeper in winter.
+You can catch from islands all day on feeder or waggler, but on small lakes this can apply too much pressure to the peg, so rotating with other areas is a good ploy.
+I’d still look for 12ins of water, only searching for deeper water in winter.

 Islands